gweissman/academic_website/content/author/admin/_index.md

 - Visitors
 ---

 I am a pulmonary and critical care physician at the University of Pennsylvania Perelman School of Medicine, and core faculty at the Palliative and Advanced Illness Research (PAIR) Center.
 My research interests include clinical informatics, natural language processing, machine learning, population health, and pragmatic trials.
-I am also a Senior Fellow at the Leonard Davis Institute of Health Economics.
+I am also a Senior Fellow at the Leonard Davis Institute of Health Economics and the Penn Institute of Bioinformatics.